 They hypothesized that the psychological symptoms children exhibited at the time of the divorce would increase.
 Furthermore, it was predicted that children would deploy coping methods for the initial divorce, and increase their reliance on these coping methods when confronted with a stressful event after the divorce had occurred.
 To determine the children’s preferred coping method, they used the Children’s Coping Strategy Checklist (CCSC), which is a 44-item self-report measure of the coping strategies children use when they have a problem.
 Negative life events were accounted for with a checklist of 20 items, 17 of which specifically occurred to children of divorce.
 Finally, psychological symptoms, specifically depression, and anxiety were accounted for with the Child Depression Index (CDI) and the Children’s Manifest Anxiety Scale-Revised.

 They found that the stress of negative events was significantly related to each coping strategy in a positive direction, meaning that stress leads to an increase in coping strategies.
 If they employed one of the positive coping strategies, active or support coping, the child’s psychological symptoms tended to decrease.
 Whereas the children that used avoidance or distraction coping, had their psychological symptoms worsen over time.

-The professional help of a psychiatrist will ensure that your child will actively address the issues most pertinent to them regarding the divorce.
+The professional help of a divorce therapist will ensure that your child will actively address the issues most pertinent to them regarding the divorce.
 By talking about their issues, they are seeking an understanding of the issues that they cannot comprehend individually.
-Additionally, a therapist can equip them with the problem-solving and decision-making skills necessary in order to conduct positive cognitive restructuring on their own behalf.
+Additionally, a therapist can equip them with the problem-solving and decision-making skills necessary to conduct positive cognitive restructuring on their behalf.
 Gaining a full understanding of their situation in a constructive environment will ensure their full recovery and development.